Impressions: meringue, date, spices, grapefruit, chocolate

 This communal blend is from the same trees as our caffeinated coffee, Amatenango.
 Since they produce the same varietal and process it together, the profile is super homogenous.

-Price paid to Osito for the green coffee: 5,30USD/lb
+Price paid to Osito for the green coffee: 16.40CAD/kg

-Farmgate price (aka what the farmers received): 90 Pesos/kg of parchment (meaning around 2,50USD/lb of green coffee)
+Farmgate price (aka what the farmers received): 97 Pesos/kg of parchment

 A recent spike in global coffee prices makes this difference between market price and what Osito is paying smaller than usual.
 As a comparison, last year the market was around 45/55 pesos locally but Osito was paying 70/85 pesos range.

-Other costs: UNTAO, the exporter, is responsible for milling the coffee (removing the husk), storage, and bagging before export. (adding around 0,20USD/lb)
+Other costs: UNTAO, the exporter, is responsible for milling the coffee (removing the husk), storage, and bagging before export. (adding around 0.60CAD/kg)

 Red Beatle is a sourcing company operating in Mexico and Peru.
-They connect farmers with roasters and importers and do important technical work with farmers (agronomy, improving quality, better processing, etc) and are an important technical partner for many farmers. (their services adds between 0,30-0,60USD/lb)
+They connect farmers with roasters and importers and do important technical work with farmers (agronomy, improving quality, better processing, etc) and are an important technical partner for many farmers. (their services adds around 0.90CAD/kg)